 The brand has made baggy cuts, military and workwear influences and Japanese utilitarian styling its hallmarks.
 So expect lots of army green, cargo pants and loose-fitting hoodies, with the occasional preppy Ivy League-style curveball thrown in for good measure.

 In the past, Kith has joined forces with names as obscure as Bugaboo, the luxury pram manufacturer, and even Coca-Cola.
-More recently, however, it teamed up with Tommy Hilfiger to produce a nostalgia-laden capsule collection for AW18.
+More recently, it teamed up with Tommy Hilfiger to produce a nostalgia-laden capsule collection and the New York Yankees.

-The work of Sk8thing – the guy behind the iconic graphics of Human Made, Billionaire Boys Club and Ice Cream – and music industry veteran Toby Feltwell, Cav Empt is a brand championed by those who outgrew their Supreme box logo hoodies and went looking for something fresh and exciting.
+The work of Sk8thing – the guy behind the iconic graphics of Human Made, Billionaire Boys Club and Ice Cream – and music industry veteran Toby Feltwell, Cav Empt is one of those streetwear brands championed by those who outgrew their Supreme box logo hoodies and went looking for something fresh and exciting.

 With an emphasis on unique prints, utilitarian detailing and futuristic styling, the Japanese label has positioned itself as one of the most sought-after names in this post-streetwear age.